 The Dental Cleaning Process: What to Expect

-- Polishing: Your teeth will be polished to remove surface stains and make them smooth and shiny.
+- Polishing: Your teeth will be polished to remove surface stains and make them smooth.

-- Dental exam: The dentist will perform a thorough examination of your teeth and gums, checking for any signs of decay, gum disease, or other issues.
+- Dental Exam: The dentist will perform a thorough examination of your teeth and gums.

 Potential Side Effects of Dental Cleanings